cjmyles/instant-express-core/README.md

-# Instant (Express) API
+# Instant Express Core

-Core `instant-express` functionality, including routing, authentication, session, firebase connectivity and utilities.
+Core [`instant-express`](https://github.com/cjmyles/instant-express) functionality, including routing, authentication, session, firebase connectivity and utilities.

 **Please note:** this module contains some code that will assist with the creation of a Firebase Functions application.
 However, you can easily use this module for _any_ Express app, and other database/hosting drivers will be added in the future.